 Ackerman currently works for Stryker Airsoft in Hackettstown.
 She is in charge of social media for the business and manages their Instagram, Twitter, Facebook and Youtube pages.
 She will continue in that function during her college career.

 One of the accomplishments that she is most proud of during her high school career is being one of the first members of, Glamour Girls, a new organization at Hackettstown High School.
 Glamour Girls is an organization that promotes community involvement by providing makeovers for senior citizens.
 Ackerman and her fellow Glamour Girls would visit local Centers, such as Paragon Village on a regular basis.
 She is also an active member of National Honor Society and Tri-M Music Honor Society.
 These organizations allow her to participate in monthly food drives, charity events and local fundraisers.
 She also has an interest in continuing this type of work in one form or another while she is in college.
 Ackerman also looks forward to joining Centenary’s Cross-Country team and meeting new people.
 Her best friend will also be attending the institution.

 The administration at Hackettstown Public Schools is pleased with this nine year partnership and the benefit that it brings to its students.

-Centenary College’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
-The Centenary College School of Professional Studies offers degree programs in two locations: Parsippany, Edison, online and at corporate sites throughout New Jersey.
+Centenary University’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
+The Centenary University School of Professional Studies offers degree programs in two locations: Parsippany, Edison, online and at corporate sites throughout New Jersey.
 The School of International Programs recruits international students for study at Centenary and Centenary students for study abroad.